 How to Avoid a Cycle of Debt

 When considering an installment loan, or any type of financing for that matter, it’s important to keep your own financial health in mind.

 Most lenders are typically tasked with evaluating whether a borrower has the ability to repay.
 If not, the loan shouldn’t be approved.
 But lenders’ formulas for approval don’t necessarily consider all of your financial responsibilities.

 That means you need to look at the numbers and make sure that you can truly afford the installment loan amount.
 Check to see what kind of fees (if any) you’ll need to pay, plus how much the principal and interest will cost you each month.

 Many people get in trouble when their budgets are too tight after taking out a personal loan.
-If you’re not able to contribute to a savings account and a financial emergency hits, you may have to redirect your loan payments to something else.
+If you don’t have any money saved up and a financial emergency hits, you may have to redirect your loan payments to something else.
 You’re then saddled with tons of fees and a credit score that just drops lower and lower.

-You can see why it’s important to really take a look at your finances as they are today before taking on any other burdens.
-Assess what you need the loan funds for and how necessary that is in the grand scheme of your other financial goals.
+Before taking on new obligations, take a look at your current finances.
+Consider what you need the loan funds for and how necessary it is for your other financial goals.

 We know that cash can be tight and short-term loans can help lighten the load.
-But it’s also vital that you think about how to sustain your finances in the long run so that you avoid getting caught in a never-ending cycle of debt.
+But, it’s also wise to think long-term so that you don’t get trapped in a never-ending debt cycle.

 Other Types of Financing for Poor Credit Borrowers